Relationships

 However, finding a couples therapist can feel daunting.
 Typing in “couples therapy near me” might give you a list of therapists, but will they accept your insurance, and what are their qualifications and specialties?
 Keep reading to learn how you can find the right therapist for your relational needs.

-What Is a Couples Therapist or Couples Therapy?
+What is a Couples Therapist or Couples Therapy?

 Couples therapy is a branch of psychotherapy that focuses on the relationship between romantically involved people.
 This type of therapy is sometimes called couples counseling or marriage counseling, and a therapist who works in this field may sometimes be called a couples counselor, marriage counselor, or marriage therapist.